 Also it would be a good idea to use a mouse, graphic tablet or some other device rather than the touch pad that comes with your laptop.
 Should make the day go smoother.

-If you are interested in this course but want to know the price beforehand then use the the following form to calculate how much.
+If you are interested in this classroom based course but want to know the price beforehand then use the the following form to calculate how much.